 Stake and Superhero compared

 Superhero offers trading of Australian shares with brokerage starting at $5.
 Your investments are held on an omnibus account with others.
+They’ve also recently started offering brokerage-free US shares and ETFs, but you’ll be charged a foreign exchange fee of US$0.50 for every AUD$100 transferred.

 Read more about Superhero here.